NakiNorton/flashcards-starter/README.md

 Flash Cards is a command-line based application.
 The user can see the questions, take guesses, and see a final score at the end of the round.
 This project was built with Javascript, using Test Driven Development to drive the implementation of the code.

 ## Application in action:
-Use the up/down arrow keys to select an answer, or use the number key for the answer you would like to select (1, 2 or 3):

 ![Gif of a full round](assets/flashcards-fullround.gif)

-At the end of the round you will get a message displaying the percentage of questions you got correct:
+The percentage of questions answered correctly will be displayed at the end of the round:

 ![Screenshot of the message at the end of the round](assets/Flashcards-percentage.png)

-Invalid inputs will produce an error message on the terminal:
+Invalid inputs will produce an error message:

 ![Screenshot of the invalid input message](assets/flashcards-invalid-input.png)